vietbuiminh/force-academic-mk/_pages/research_CoolFans.md

   title: "Looking North towards the Mackenzie Delta"

 ---
+# Alluvial Fans as a Natural Laboratory

-The processes governing alluvial fan dynamics in Arctic regions are uniquely sensitive to changes in climate and frost-based erosional processes. <br><br>In this project I use remote sensing of fans in the Aklavik Range, Northwest Territories, Canada to study sediment transport and fan accumulation processes unique to periglacial settings.
+The processes governing alluvial fan dynamics in Arctic regions are uniquely sensitive to changes in climate and frost-based erosional processes.
+Fans serve as valuable archives of paleoclimatic and paleoerosional change, serving as natural experiments of how landscapes respond to changing climate. <br><br>In this project I use remote sensing of fans in the Aklavik Range, Northwest Territories, Canada to study sediment transport and fan accumulation processes unique to periglacial settings.

 # Overview Video
 Check out the video below to learn more about the project, my research, and see some awesome footage of the Aklavik Range.<br><br><i>(Filmed on location in the Aklavik Range, Richardson Mountains, NWT, Canada!)</i>